keltoumboukra/SamplePoolingForNGS/README.md

 # Sample Pooling For NGS

-* **Input**: Clariostar file with concentrations of up to 96 samples ready for NGS pooling
+* **Input**: Clariostar file with concentrations of input samples ready for NGS pooling
 * **Output**: Echo or Biomek ready file to pool samples at equimolar concentration

 ## Installation (first time use only)